 In the Data Import ID Options dialog box, an optional prefix and/or suffix can be added to element IDs (Junction, Tanks, Reservoirs, Pumps, Valves, and Pipes) and operational data IDs (Patterns, Curves, and Rules).
 The prefix and suffix are up to 2 characters long and they can be used in conjunction with each other (i.e., both prefix and suffix can be used at the same time).

 In addition, ID Options provides a powerful tool to override, ignore or modify element and operational data IDs upon ID duplication (i.e., same IDs for EPANET data file and existing data base).
 When you selected Override EPANET data will override existing data filed values, when Ignore is selected EPANET data will be ignored or bypassed, and when Modified ID is selected EPANET data will assume a slightly modified ID.

 All elements/operational data IDs listed in the Exclusion List will not be imported.
 To add element ID to the Exclusion List double click the field corresponding to the type of element you want to add to the list.
 For example, the following dialog box will appear for junctions and you can type up to 25 junction IDs to be included in the exclusion list.
 Once you have typed the IDs, click OK.

 For operational data IDs (Patterns, Curves, and Rules) you can selected the IDs that need to be added to the exclusion list from available data IDs.
 Once you have selected IDs, click OK.

-When you have specified all the options, click on OK, and this will take you back to the EPANET 2.x Data Import dialog box.
+When you have specified all the options, click OK, and this will take you back to the EPANET 2.x Data Import dialog box.

-Finally when you have specified all the parameters for the Import process, click on Import to begin the Import process.
+Finally when you have specified all the parameters for the Import process, click Import to begin the Import process.